pebble-dev/pebble-dev.github.io/_posts/2019-09-30-appy-new-year.md

 and there are lots of us in #app-dev on Discord ready to answer questions!

 It's a new day in Pebble app development.
-Let's see what you've got -- here's wishing us all of us Rebblers an appy new year!
+Let's see what you've got -- here's wishing all of us Rebblers an appy new year!